Nazar ul Hassan

 Nazar ul Hassan is a Pakistani actor.
-He works predominantly in theater and television other than films.
+He works predominantly in theater and television, though he has also appeared in films.
 A graduate of National Academy of Performing Arts, he started his acting career from theatre and won Best Actor Award at Mumbai International Film Festival for his performance in Kachrachi (2018).
 He appeared in the web series Sevak: The Confessions (2022).
-He is currently appearing as Daad Saein in Green Entertainment's Jindo (2023).
+In 2023, he appeared as Daad Saein in Green Entertainment's Jindo (2023).

 Career

-In 2022, played a role of Manu in Anjum Shahzad's directorial controversial web series Sevak: The Confessions.
-In 2022, he was praised for his portrayal of a good-for-nothing landlord in television series Jindo.
+In 2022, he played the role of Manu in Anjum Shahzad's directorial controversial web series Sevak: The Confessions.
+He was praised for his portrayal of a good-for-nothing landlord in the television series Jindo.